s3antuan/DCS-Randomized-Spawner/README.md

 ![image]()

 Then, load your mission script 5 seconds after mission start.
+It is important to NOT load the mission script at mission start, otherwise there is a chance some functions won't work.

 ![image]()